DPDK/dpdk/doc/guides/sample_app_ug/vhost.rst

 Running Testpmd
 ~~~~~~~~~~~~~~~

-The testpmd application is automatically built when Intel® DPDK is installed.
+The testpmd application is automatically built when DPDK is installed.
 Run the testpmd application as follows:

 .. code-block:: console